 You may qualify if both of these are true:

 - You qualify for and claim the federal Foreign Earned Income Exclusion.
 Review eligibility and other details about the federal exclusion on the IRS website.

 - You are not homesteading property in Minnesota.
-If you were, you notified the county within three months of leaving U.S. to revoke the homestead status on your property and it stays classified as “nonhomestead” while you’re away.
+If you were, you notified the county within three months of leaving U.S. to revoke the homestead status on your property and have it classified as “nonhomestead” while you’re away.

 If you meet these requirements, you’re considered a nonresident for Minnesota tax purposes while you’re living outside the country.
-During this time, you generally do not have to pay Minnesota tax on foreign-earned and some other types of income.
+During this time, you generally do not have to pay Minnesota tax on foreign-earned income and some other types of income.

 Effect on Minnesota Filing Requirement